-- (a) fails to furnish information or return without reasonable cause; and - (b) furnishing false information wilfully.
+- (a) Failure to furnish information or return without reasonable cause; and - (b) Furnishing false information wilfully.

-The penalty specified is of up to \gtrless 10,000/- and where the offence is continuing a further fine of up to \gtrless 100/- per day subject to maximum of \gtrless 25,000/- under the respective Act.
+The fine specified is up to \gtrless 10,000/- and where the offence is continuing a further fine of up to \gtrless 100/- per day subject to maximum of \gtrless 25,000/- under the respective Act.